For many, that first solo trip is likely to be an extended adventure of at least months, or somewhere halfway across the globe.

 This awakening of the senses stayed with me, long after the solo trip ended.

-6. A solo trip showed me the possibilities that I could create with my life.
+6. The first solo trip showed me the possibilities I could create with my life.

 Before the trip, I faced issues doing things alone.
 Heck, I don’t even feel comfortable going to yoga classes alone!
 But now, having stepped out and faced my tiny worries and fears, having conquered my first solo trip, I simply cannot wait to explore and experience more places and activities on Earth.